-Participants of the Arches Half will receive event gloves and a finisher medal themed to to Arches National Park.
+Participants of the Arches Half will receive a fanny pack and a finisher medal themed to to Arches National Park.

 Pick a day and do it!
 Plan your own route and use the RaceJoy app to track your participation.
 By using the app, you'll also receive fun information about the Arches National Park, transforming you to a virtual paradise.

 Post instant results from the RaceJoy app or submit your time manually on runsignup.com.
 Then, it's time to party.
 Post your pictures, share on social media, and tune in for a special post-race party in early January.